mongodb/docs/source/includes/fact-createkey-returns-uuid.rst

 The ``UUID`` string is the hexadecimal representation of the underlying binary data.

-If you are providing the data encryption key to an official 4.2+ compatible driver in order to configure :ref:`automatic client-side field level encryption
+If you are providing the data encryption key to an official MongoDB driver in order to configure :ref:`automatic client-side field level encryption
 <field-level-encryption-json-schema>`, you must use the ``base64``
 representation of the ``UUID`` string.